 The library subscribes to over 200 databases.
 Finding the right one for you is the first step.
-If you know which database you want, start with the A-Z List.
+If you know which database you want, start with the A-Z Database List.

 Most databases use a search technique based on Boolean logic.
 This type of search retrieves all records in the database which contain a word or a set of words and uses Boolean operators--words that have special meaning in database searching.
 The most important operators are AND, OR and NOT.
 See below for an explanation of these terms.
 Some databases require the Boolean operators to be capitalized; otherwise, they may be searched just like regular search terms.